nilsjr/Koncept/README.md

 2. Open with Android Studio Arctic Fox (current stable)
 3. Have a :coffee: and wait for Android Studio to finish syncing
 4. Create free account at [https://www.thedogapi.com/] for api token
-5. add x-api-key to your local gradle.properties
+5. add x-api-key from mail as property dogApiKey to your local gradle.properties Example: dogApiKey=XXXX

+## custom gradle tasks

+- gradle dependencyUpdates -Pcustom
+- gradle projectDependencyGraph -Pcustom

 ## General thoughts